tokamak-network/tonstarter-contracts/docgen/docs/stake/StakeTON.md

 - `tonAmount`: the amount of TON withdrawal

-- `fldAmount`: the amount of FLD withdrawal
+- `tosAmount`: the amount of TOS withdrawal